 In an increasingly data-driven and competitive society, the public demands results from the educational system.
-Therefore, for students to receive the best possible education, instructional strategies, curriculum and classroom management systems must have proven track records, demonstrating sustained success.
-Teachers, administrators and staff members in every school understand the importance of academic achievement, and they acknowledge the importance of reliable research when making decisions regarding instruction and the implementation of new ideas.
+Therefore, for students to receive the best possible education, then instructional strategies, curriculum and classroom management systems must have proven track records, demonstrating sustained success.
+Teachers, administrators and staff members in every school understand the importance of academic achievement, and they acknowledge the importance of research-based approaches to accelerate learning and the implementation of new ideas.

 What Is “Research-Based?”

 According to the U.S. Department of Education (DOE), scientifically based research “gathers information about significant questions, uses objective methods of observation and applies rigorous, systematic, and objective procedures to evaluate whether a program is effective.”
 The DOE has identified the five qualities necessary to qualify for the “scientifically based research” label:

 - The research begins with a significant question, addressing a core issue related to education.